Regularization, Renormalization, and Dimensional Analysis: Dimensional Regularization meets Freshman E&M: Abstract

 \section{Abstract}

-We illustrate the dimensional regularization technique using a simple problem from elementary electrostatics.
-We contrast this approach with the cutoff regularization approach, and demonstrate that dimensional regularization preserves the translational symmetry.
+We illustrate the dimensional regularization (DR) technique using a simple problem from elementary electrostatics.
+This example illustrates the virtues of DR without the complications of a full quantum field theory calculation.
+We contrast the DR approach with the cutoff regularization approach, and demonstrate that DR preserves the translational symmetry.
 We then introduce a Minimal Subtraction ($MS$) and a Modified Minimal Subtraction ($\overline{MS}$) scheme to renormalize the result.
 Finally, we consider dimensional transmutation as encountered in the case of compact extra-dimensions.